bulletmark/encfsui/README.md

 desktop launcher.
 The launcher runs the script with appropriate directory arguments.
 The script uses [zenity](http://live.gnome.org/Zenity) to prompt you for the passphrase and then mounts the [encfs](http://www.arg0.net/encfs) directory.
 If you click on the launcher when the private directory is already mounted, then you are prompted to unmount it.
 There are some other options, see usage below.

-I only use a single encrypted directory under my home directory.
-My motivation for creating this script is to give quick single click access from my desktop to that encrypted directory.
-I do not want my passphrase cached anywhere, and I want an easy single click way to close off access.
+My motivation for creating this script was to give simple and quick one click access to a single encrypted personal directory.
+I do not want my passphrase cached anywhere, and I want an single click way to close off access.

 A sample desktop launcher file (`encfsui.desktop`) is included.